openproblems-bio/website/content/NeurIPS_docs/data/_index.md

 ---
 # Title, summary, and page position.
 title: Data
-summary: Background information on the data modalities used in the competition
+summary: Background information on the datasets used in the competition
-weight: 1
+weight: 10
 icon: database
 icon_pack: fas